High Availability

 The HA system uses a heartbeat mechanism to monitor node health and manage leadership:

-• Worst case: ~15 seconds (standby waits for next heartbeat + heartbeat expiration)
+- Worst case: ~heartbeat interval + expiration period (standby waits for next heartbeat after primary heartbeat expires)

-The primary node renews its heartbeat in the PostgreSQL database every 5 seconds.
-If a primary node fails to check in, the heartbeat expires after 10 seconds.
-Standby nodes also send heartbeats every 5 seconds, and the first node to send a heartbeat after the primary heartbeat expiration will be elected to be the new primary by the database.
+The primary node renews its heartbeat in the PostgreSQL database at the heartbeat interval (5 seconds by default).
+If a primary node fails to check in, the heartbeat expires after the configured Heartbeat Expiration Period (10 seconds by default).
+Standby nodes also send heartbeats at the same interval, and the first standby to send a heartbeat after the primary’s heartbeat expires is elected as the new primary by the database.

 File Synchronization